-Top .htaccess Tips to Increase WordPress Security & SEO
+Top .htaccess Tips to Improve WordPress Security & SEO

-With the proper commands in the .htaccess file, you are able to lock the unauthorized access to specific files, disable image hotlinking, create redirects, enable caching, and so on.
+With the proper commands in the .htaccess file, you are able to block the unauthorized access to specific files, disable image hotlinking, create redirects, enable caching, and so on.

 Usually, you can find the .htaccess file in the root directory of your site, but note that this file is hidden by default, so you may not see it until you check the “Show Hidden Files” option in your FTP client or the file manager.

 If the file does not exist, you can simply create an empty file, name it as “.htaccess” and then upload it to the server.
 To make sure the file functions well, it is suggested to assign the 644 file permissions to it.

 In this tutorial, we will introduce several useful .htaccess tips and snippets you can use to improve the security, performance and SEO of your WordPress site.

 Always Back up Your .htaccess File

 Since the .htaccess file is an important configuration file, a minor error can break down your website.
 Therefore, before discussing any .htaccess tip, we would like to remind you seriously to back up the file every time before you make any change.
 Make sure you always have a working version of the .htaccess file stored on your local computer.